hruan/Counter.MVC/README.md

 ## The application

   - Application configuration is fetched from environment variables.
-      `LocalDevelopment.cs` lists the required variables.
+      `LocalConfiguration.cs` in either project lists its respective required variables.
   - Application state is stored in Azure Table Storage.

 ## CLI

-  - Powershell cmdlets follows the patter `<VERB>-Azure<NOUN>` where `<VERB>` is frequently `New`, `Get`, or `Remove` for creating, retrieving, and deleting Azure resources respectively, e.g. `New-AzureVM` will create a new VM, and `NOUN` is the name of the service, e.g. `Get-AzureWebApp` will return an object representing an Azure Web App.
+  - Powershell cmdlets follows the patter `<VERB>-Azure<NOUN>` where `<VERB>` is frequently `New`, `Get`, or `Remove` and used for creating, retrieving, and deleting Azure resources respectively, e.g. `New-AzureVM` will create a new VM.
+The `NOUN` is the name of the service, e.g.
+      `Get-AzureWebApp` will return an object representing an Azure Web App.
-  - `Get-Help <cmdlet>` for help for a given cmdlet.
+  - `Get-Help <cmdlet>` shows documentation for a given cmdlet.
 Note that documentation is sparse at the time of writing (2015-08-16).
   - `Get-Help <cmdlet> -Examples` will display example usages if available
   - A full list of commands is available through `Get-Help *-azure*`
-  - Auto-completion is available for cmdlets as well as parameters using the `Tab`
+  - Auto-completion is available for cmdlets as well as parameters by hitting the `Tab`-key
-  - Note that `Switch-AzureMode` will soon be [depreciated][3] and resource manager cmdlets will receive a `RM` prefix, e.g. `New-AzureVM` will become `New-AzureRMVM`.
+  - Note that `Switch-AzureMode` will soon be [deprecated][3] and resource manager cmdlets will receive a `RM` prefix, e.g. `New-AzureVM` will become `New-AzureRMVM`.

 ## ARM templates

-  - Read about [the template "language"][7] and [how to deploy the templates][11]
+  - Read up about [the template "language"][7] and [how to deploy the templates][11]
   - There are sample templates [here][12] or [directly via GitHub][1]
   - Documentation for resource properties are severely lacking at the time of writing.
-The [template schemas][2] may be used as a documentation, especially the ["root" schemas][13].
+The [template schemas][2] may be used as a source of documentation, especially the ["root" schemas][13].

 ## MAML